 So, in today’s blog, we’ll share with you 5 tips for choosing the best paint for your rental property.

 Tip #1: Avoid Colors That Are Bold And Daring.

 There’s nothing wrong with painting bold and daring colors so long as it’s your own home.
 But when it comes to the rental business, you want to avoid these bold colors like the plague.

-Bright paint colors are a turn off for many tenants.
-They are very taste-specific and may not go over well with some of your prospective tenants’ personal decor style.
+Bright paint colors are a turn-off for many tenants.
+They are very taste-specific and may not go over well with some of your prospective tenants’ personal decor styles.
 In other words, people tend to either love them or hate them, and this is a chance you won’t want to take as a landlord.